 Termination of the Agreement shall not affect the accrued rights or liabilities of the Parties arising out of the Agreement as at the date of termination and all clauses which are expressed to survive the Agreement or which by implication do so shall remain in full force and effect.

-Superseding Existing Agreements

-Upon the Commencement Date of the Agreement, the Agreement shall automatically supersede, replace and automatically terminate, in its entirety and with immediate effect any Non-Display Use declaration.

 Survival

-Clauses 3, 4, 7, 11, 12, 15.1, 16, 18, 19, 20.4 and 22 of these EDSA General Terms and Conditions survive termination of the Agreement.
+Clauses 3, 4, 7, 11, 12, 15.1, 16, 18, 19, 20.4 and 21 of these EDSA General Terms and Conditions survive termination of the Agreement.